Browsing page 2 of words meaning to get, have, give, move things around (129 words total)

 His girlfriend busted him sleeping with her best friend.

-Citation from "Last Temptation", House (TV), Season 7 Episode 19 blacked out to resolve Google's penalty against this site.
+Citation from "Last Temptation", House (TV), Season 7 Episode 19 censored in hope of resolving Google's penalty against this site.

-Citation from "Let's Go to the Hop", Family Guy (TV), Season 2 Episode 14 (2000) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: to catch.
+Citation from "Let's Go to the Hop", Family Guy (TV), Season 2 Episode 14 (2000) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: to catch.

 Last edited on Jan 12 2012.
 Submitted by John from Canada on Nov 16 1998.